The babysitter and the man upstairs

-The babysitter and the man upstairs—also known as the babysitter or the sitter—is an urban legend that dates back to the 1960s about a teenage girl babysitting children who receives telephone calls from a stalker who continually asks her to "check the children".
+The babysitter and the man upstairs—also known as the babysitter or the sitter—is an urban legend that dates back to the 1960s about a teenage babysitter who receives telephone calls that turn out to be coming from inside the house.
 The basic story line has been adapted a number of times in movies.
-The 1950 murder of teenage babysitter Janett Christman is commonly cited as a source of the legend.

-The legend
+Origins

+The legend dates as far back as the 1960s, with its exact original inspiration not entirely certain.
+However, the 1950 unsolved murder of teenage babysitter Janett Christman in Columbia, Missouri, seems to have been an influence, at the very least on later versions via media adaptations.

+Days before her 14th birthday, Christman took a babysitting job for a couple, during which she was sexually assaulted and killed by an unknown assailant.
+One suspect, 27-year-old Robert Mueller, was an acquaintance of both Christman and the couple she was sitting for.
+Mueller had previously employed Christman as a sitter and was playing cards with the couple on the night of the murder; he left early, claiming he needed to take care of a sick child at home but was determined not to have gone home at that time.
+Christman called the police with screams for help, but they did not learn her address.
+When the couple returned, the porch light was on and the front door unlocked, implying Christman had let her attacker in.
+A side window had been unnecessarily broken out with a garden hoe stowed inside the house.

+Legend

 The legend details a teenage girl who is watching television at night while babysitting after the children have been put to bed upstairs.
-The phone rings; the unknown caller tells her, "Check the children."
+The phone rings; the unknown caller tells her to "check the children".
 The girl dismisses the call, but the anonymous caller dials back several times, and the girl becomes increasingly frightened.
 Eventually, the babysitter calls the police, who inform her they will trace the next call.
 After the stranger calls again, the police return her call, advising her to leave immediately.
 She evacuates the home and the police meet her to explain that the calls were coming from inside the house and that the unidentified prowler was calling her after killing the children upstairs.